prgpascal/jEnt/README.md

 ## Overview
 This library is essentially a Java porting of the [ENT randomness test tool][ent], created by John Walker and written in C.

-You can run it in your Java programs to get the tests results in a standard JavaBean object.
+You can run it in your Java programs and get the tests results in a standard JavaBean object.
 You can than interpret it to enstablish if a particular test (or all of them) passed.

 Given an input file (and few optional parameters), JEnt will calculate the following values:
 - Entropy